Radviger/creality-k1-setup/README.md

 ## Installing Entware

 1. **Download and Install Entware:**
-   - SSH into your Creality K1 or K1-Max printer.
+   - SSH into your Creality K1 or K1-Max printer ( see below how to do it with Putty).
    - Run the following commands to install Entware:

      ```sh